AU-BCE-EE/AU-MHB/2021-0313846_slurry_separation/readme.md

 Where relevant, inputs are specified in the `inputs` directory.
 Add-on packages needed for running the scripts are listed in the `scripts/packages.R` files.
 See the `logs/versions.txt` files for package (and R) versions (typically not important).

+# `EF_calcs`
+Calculation of overall ammonia emission from reference and slurry separation manure management chains.
+Here field application emission factors are calculated for raw manure as well as liquid and solid fractions.
+These estimates are combined with input data on separation efficiency of TAN and storage emission factors to predict overall ammonia loss.
+Calculations are relatively straightforward.
+Inputs are set in `inputs`, calculations can be carried out by running `scripts/main.R`, and output is in `output` and `plots`.
+Some potentially confusing bits include
+* inclusion of denitrification loss during storage of separated solid, which affects the TAN available for loss after field application, and
+* duplication of ALFAM2 model inputs with identical values (Slurry & application` sheet) for solid fraction, simply for making the merge for `low`, `high`, etc. scenarios easier.

+Note that climate inputs include the small adjustments for constant conditions described in the 2021 emission factor report (Hafner et al., 2021).
+Dry matter content and pH values are identical to those used in earlier analyses: see `../2021-0294105_NH3_EFs` for cattle and pig slurry and `2021-0294106_digestate_NH3_EFs` for digestate.

+# `lit_summary`
+Output from analysis of literature data.
+Original data and scripts not included, but expect to be added after a separate literature review is published.
+Includes a comparison between ALFAM2 model calculated field emission factors and literature measurements.

 # `ALFAM2_data`
 Graphical exploration of measurements in the ALFAM2 database, and ALFAM2 model predictions.